University Counseling Center Staff

 Dr. Byrnes also brings to SLU an extensive involvement with treating Post Traumatic Stress.
 He was a contributor to a DoD/VA PTSD Clinical Practice Guideline working group that developed treatment standards for specialty mental health and primary care settings.
 He has also worked with hundreds of PTSD patients while deployed to Afghanistan and at military treatment facilities across the country.
 Dr. Byrnes has also treated many graduate, law and medical students/residents, and held faculty positions in graduate level psychology and medical education programs.

 Senior Patient Care Coordinator

 Ms. Kimmins has been with the University Counseling Center since 2006.
 She received the Team Spirit Award in 2010 for her invaluable contributions to the Student Health and Counseling Services department.
 She holds a Bachelor of Science in Hospitality and Tourism Management from Harris-Stowe State College.
-She is a Saint Louis native, mother to two children, coaches cheerleading, and coordinates bridal and other events around the area.
+She is a Saint Louis native, mother of two children, coaches cheerleading and coordinates bridal and other events in the local area.

 Rod Hoevet, Psy.D.

 Dr. Hoevet is a licensed clinical psychologist and is responsible for selection and supervision of the UCC graduate trainees.
 He is also an adjunct assistant professor in the SLU Psychology Department.
 He has degrees from the University of Nebraska-Lincoln, Loyola University in Maryland, and the University of Denver.
 He has worked with a wide variety of patient populations around the country, has written articles, published papers and given professional presentations on various mental health subjects.